paulbible/ggtk/README.md

-# A simple README file for the gh-pages branch
+# The gh-pages branch of GGTK
+This repo hold all the documentations files hosted GitHub Pages.